 June 20, 2025, 11:53 am | Read time: 4 minutes

 He looks at first glance like a mix between a cat and a bear.
-The binturong is truly unique in the animal kingdom—not only impressing with its cute appearance but also with a very distinctive scent.
+The binturong is truly unique in the animal kingdom—not only impressing with its cute appearance but also with a very distinctive smell.
 Despite some social media clips, it is by no means suitable as a pet.
 PETBOOK reveals what makes this unusual animal so special.

-The Binturong—Neither Cat Nor Bear
+The Binturong–Neither Cat nor Bear

 Also interesting: Raccoons in the City–How to Behave Properly